Welcome to the place where your voice is heard – the place for CEU family members.

 Every month from October to June (9 payments)

-In the case of bilingual Bachelor’s Degrees or those which are taught entirely in English, the pre-enrolment fee and the enrolment fee are jointly payable at the time of admission.
+In the case of bilingual Bachelor’s Degrees or those which are taught entirely in English, the place reservation fee and the registration fee are jointly payable at the time of admission.

 New students who are not resident in Spain must also pay the fee corresponding to the Hospitality Pack (600 euros) at the time of admission, enabling them to use the welcome services which this includes.

-Let’s take our Bachelor’s Degree in Public and Private Safety and Security as an example.
+Let’s take our Bachelor’s Degree in Audiovisual Communication as an example.

-The first payment to be made is the pre-enrolment fee: 700 euros.
-If you are an international student, you will pay the pre-enrolment fee and the hospitality pack fee together = €700 + €600.
+The first payment to be made is the place reservation fee: 700 euros.
+If you are an international student, you will pay the place reservation fee and the hospitality pack fee together = €700 + €600.

 CEU graduates possess the education and training they need to take on the challenges of the real world and to start building their future without fear.
 Our graduate employment rate, according to the latest study carried out by the independent market research company GFK, is around 73% for our Bachelor’s Degrees.
 That means that 73% of our graduates are in work 18 months after finishing their studies.
 It’s a good figure, but we’re not going to rest on our laurels: we’re determined to improve it.
 100% of CEU graduates in Pharmacy and Industrial Design find work after graduating.